Working with our Communities to Conserve Resources

-With support from SoCalGas, two community compost hubs were built for the Table to Farm Composting for Clean Air Project.
-The hubs are located at Environmental Charter Middle Schools in Inglewood (ECMS-I) and Gardena (ECMS-G).
-Together with ECMS, middle school students, and Social Justice Learning Institute (SJLI), we are working with restaurants in Inglewood and Gardena to compost pre-consumer food scraps.
+With support from SoCalGas, three community compost hubs were built for the Table to Farm Composting for Clean Air Project.
+The hubs are located at Environmental Charter Schools (ECS) in Inglewood, Gardena, and Lawndale.
+Together with ECS middle and high school students, we are working with South LA restaurants to compost pre-consumer food scraps.

 In 1996 the Boater Education and Outreach Program (BEP) was initiated.
 Our specific mission is to reduce ocean pollution generated by boating activities.
 We accomplish our goals through direct outreach, collaboration, and technical assistance.
 We target reductions for a slew of pollutants, sewage, used oil, household hazardous waste, marine debris, aquatic invasive species, and emerging contaminants from Santa Barbara to San Diego County.